kekkerz/py_bot/readme.md

 ## Logging chat activity to file.

 By default, chat logs are placed in src/logs/'Current Date'.log.
-Will, possibly add a config option to change the default log file location.
+Modify src/config/config.py to change log location.

 ## To do list: